devglow icon

 Cursor / Other MCP clients (stdio)

-npx devglow-mcp@latest
+npx --prefer-offline devglow-mcp@latest

 HTTP / SSE mode

-npx devglow-mcp@latest --transport http --port 26215
+npx --prefer-offline devglow-mcp@latest --transport http --port 26215

 Streamable HTTP on /mcp · SSE on /sse